 My advice is first stay away from the gluten-free alternatives until your taste buds have a chance to re-adjust or until you find the ones that TASTE GOOD!
 Continue to experiment.
 Find the brands you like.

-Buy an automatic bread maker and utilize the gluten-free bread mixes and enjoy freshly baked gluten-free bread.
+Buy an automatic bread maker and utilize gluten-free bread mixes to enjoy freshly baked gluten-free bread.

 Personally, I can live without bread and pasta.
 What I can’t live without is good health, vigor and energy.
 Learn to cook gluten free and all the breads and pastas become yours again!

 Celebrate the abundance of gluten-free living and the rewards will be plentiful.

 You might want to get my booklet (it’s FREE) on Setting Up Your Gluten Free Kitchen.

 You can always email me with questions – I read all emails … no auto-responders!